Counting embedded curves in symplectic 6-manifolds: Smoothing nodal J --holomorphic maps

 and, therefore,

 This implies the assertion because $c^{-1} < F_{\epsilon_n}(r) < c$ for $\epsilon_n^{1/2} \leq r \leq 4\epsilon_n^{1/2}$. \end{proof}

 Henceforth, the $L^p$ and $W^{1,p}$ norms of all sections and differential forms on $\Sigma_\tau$ are understood with respect to the metric $g_\tau$.
-However, the above proposition will be often implicitly used to bound these norms by estimating various expressions with respect to $g_0$ over the corresponding region in $\Sigma_0$.
+The above proposition will often be implicitly used to bound these norms by estimating various expressions with respect to $g_0$ over the corresponding region in $\Sigma_0$.